Frequently Asked Questions

 What changes are being made to improve safety and security at the station?

 Safety and security are priorities to Metro Transit.
 Security cameras, emergency buttons, lightening, and 24/7 Security will exist at this station.
-The renovation project also allows us to explore design options that enhance security and safety.
+The renovation project includes operational spaces that increase transit staffing on site to enhance security and safety.
 Learn more about Metro Transit's Safety & Security Action Plan.

 Project Contact